apache/openoffice-docs/README.md

 ### Structure

-1. Each version of the documentation will have its own branch named for the the Guide that it holds as well as one for Miscellaneous Documents and Templates.
+1. Each version of the documentation will have its own branch named for the Guide that it holds as well as one for Miscellaneous Documents and Templates.

    - Each branch will have two folders named  Review and Published
      - Review will be used for the editing process before a document is accepted